kobotoolbox/kpi/kpi/docs/api/v2/assets/create.md

 ## Create or clone an asset

+When cloning an asset, you must provide:

+- the name (as a string),
+- the `clone_from` (the uid representing the asset),
+- the asset_type

 Where `asset_type` must be one of these values:

 * block (can be cloned to `block`, `question`, `survey`, `template`)